Chart Color Schemes

 Larapinta's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Larapinta's health outcomes data shows exceptional results, with younger age groups having very low prevalence rates for common health conditions.
+Larapinta's health outcomes show excellent results, with younger age groups having a very low prevalence of common health conditions.

-Approximately 55% (~3,135 people) of Larapinta's total population has private health cover.
+Approximately 55% (~3,135 individuals) have private health cover.
 The most prevalent medical conditions are asthma and mental health issues, affecting 7.4 and 5.9% of residents respectively.
-A majority, 76.0%, report no medical ailments, compared to 76.9% in the rest of NT.
+About 76.0% of residents report having no medical ailments, compared to 76.9% in the rest of NT.
 Larapinta has 8.5% (486 people) of its population aged 65 and over.
-Health outcomes among seniors require more attention than those in the broader population.
+Health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health